khadijahW/Flash028/Cyber-Threat-Hunt.md

 Answer:systemreport.lnk

 ---
-Flag 5 – Registry Persistence Entry
+${{\color{Teal}\Huge{\textsf{Flag 5: Registry Persistence Entry}}}}\$<br>

 Objective:
-Determine if the malware established persistence via the Windows Registry.
+- Determine if the malware established persistence via the Windows Registry.

 What to Hunt:
-Look for registry modifications that enable the malware to auto-run on startup.
+- Look for registry modifications that enable the malware to auto-run on startup.

 Thought:
-This flag reveals how the malware achieves persistence across system reboots or logins, helping track long-term infection.
+- This flag reveals how the malware achieves persistence across system reboots or logins, helping track long-term infection.

 Hint:
 1. Long answer
 Identify the full Registry Path value

-To solve this flag I switched to the DeviceRegistryEvents table.
+- To solve this flag I switched to the DeviceRegistryEvents table.
 The folloing query used was:
 ```
 DeviceRegistryEvents
 | where RegistryValueData has "bitsentinelcore.exe"
 ```
-There was only one field underneath result
+- There was only one field underneath result

 Answer: HKEY_CURRENT_USER\S-1-5-21-2009930472-1356288797-1940124928-500\SOFTWARE\Microsoft\Windows\CurrentVersion\Run

 ---
-Flag 6 - Daily Scheduled Task Created
+${{\color{Teal}\Huge{\textsf{Flag 6: Daily Scheduled Task Created}}}}\$<br>

 Objective:
-Identify the value proves that the attacker intents for long-term access
+- Identify the value proves that the attacker intents for long-term access

 What to Hunt:
-Identify name of the associated scheduled task.
+- Identify name of the associated scheduled task.

 Thought:
-Without detecting this task, participants might miss that the system stays infected beyond just running the dropper once.
+- Without detecting this task, participants might miss that the system stays infected beyond just running the dropper once.

 Hints:
 1. Three